 New Hampshire does not require that LADC and MLADC licensees are state residents, but it does require that applicants live or work in the state at least 51 percent of the time.
 Candidates must be United States citizens or hold legal alien status, and must speak and write English.
 All applicants must pass a criminal background check and have their fingerprints taken by either a law enforcement agency or by a Department of Safety employee.
 The current fee for fingerprinting is $260.

-Testing Process for New Hampshire
+Addiction Counselor Testing & Examination Process in New Hampshire

 LADC candidates must take the IC&RC’s Alcohol and Drug Counselor (ADC) examination.
 MLADC candidates must take both the Advanced Alcohol and Drug Counselor (AADC) examination and the Co-Occurring Disorders Professional (CCDP) exam.
 If the candidate has a New Hampshire license in mental health, only the AADC exam is necessary.
 Scheduling for the exams is arranged through the company providing the computer-based tests.
 Currently, the test is $110 for LADC candidates and $300 for MLADC candidates.